OpenNews/srccon/transcripts/SRCCON2017-climate-change-personal.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Making climate change personal
+# Making climate change personal

-Session facilitator(s): Simon Jockers, Cathy Deng
+### Session facilitator(s): Simon Jockers, Cathy Deng

-Day & Time: Friday, 2:30-3:45pm
+### Day & Time: Friday, 2:30-3:45pm

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 CATHY: Hi, everyone, are you ready to get started?
 I'm Cathy.
 I'm currently at the BuzzFeed Open Lab.